syncfusion-content/maui-docs/MAUI/Radial-Gauge/migration.md

 # Migrate from Xamarin.Forms SfCircularGauge to .NET MAUI SfRadialGauge

-To migrate easier from [Xamarin SfCircularGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfCircularGauge.html) to [.NET MAUI SfRadialGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfRadialGauge.html), we kept most of the APIs from Xamarin SfCircularGauge in MAUI SfRadialGauge.
-However, to maintain the consistency of API naming in .NET MAUI SfRadialGauge, we renamed some of the APIs.
-The APIs that have been changed in MAUI SfRadialGauge from Xamarin SfCircularGauge are detailed as follows.
+To make the migration from the [Xamarin SfCircularGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfCircularGauge.html) to [.NET MAUI SfRadialGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfRadialGauge.html) easier, we kept most of the APIs from the Xamarin SfCircularGauge in the.NET MAUI SfRadialGauge.
+However, to maintain the consistency of API naming in the.NET MAUI SfRadialGauge, we renamed some of the APIs.
+Please find the difference in the below topics.

-## Adding Reference
+## Import namespace

 <table>
 <tr>